Also under Sexual And Institutional Abuse:

 What do you find most people are searching for when they come to see you?

-Some of our clients have never spoken to anyone about past abuse, while others have seen the police or counsellors but have only much later decided to seek legal assistance.
+Some of our clients have never spoken to anyone about past abuse, while others have seen the police or counsellors but have just decided to seek legal assistance.
 All of our clients are seeking help so it is important to answer their questions in a plain and open manner.

 There are many potential legal pathways open to survivors of abuse.